yamogoo/alma-ui/client/README.md

 - Resizable layouts enabled via Vue3ResizeBounding

 - Runtime styling can use JS tokens (primary) or CSS variables (secondary)

+- Single source of truth for tokens: JSON tokens are formatted into SCSS maps for consistency

 - Future projects will grow from this foundation